-Routine transportation is provided in a taxi or wheelchair van for non-emergent qualifying medical services.
+Routine transportation is provided in a taxi, wheelchair van or gurney van for non-emergent qualifying medical services.
 This does not include ambulance transport.
 See the "Ambulance Services" section earlier in this chart.

-All transportation, including wheelchair transports, must meet plan criteria.
+All transportation, including wheelchair and gurney transports, must meet plan criteria.